Bioruebe/godotdec/README.md

 - MD5 checksum is not used to verify extracted files

 ### Remarks
+No reverse engineering has been used to write this tool.

+I released it as a helper for artists to search games for unlicensed use of their assets.
+It is not meant to encourage extraction with the sole purpose of using assets in your own products without permission of the copyright holder.

 Remember: don't steal assets from other people's games.
 Respect copyrights.
 And don't protect your own games - it's unnecessary effort.